 The Hershey Medical Center's Cytopathology Laboratory has a total annual volume of approximately 20,000 cases.
 Approximately 50% of these are Pap smears, 29% are non-gyn, non-FNA specimens (fluids, CSF, brushings and washings), and 21% are fine needle aspiration specimens (FNAs).
 There is an approximately 2-3% dysplasia rate in the gynecologic material.
 The Cytopathology Laboratory staff attend most radiographically-guided FNA's to provide immediate feedback on adequacy and a preliminary diagnosis when appropriate.
 Cytopathologists perform fine needle biopsies on a variety of superficial lesions.
 A typical 4-week Cytopathology rotation will include exposure to more than 50 FNAs from the lungs, thyroid, abdominal organs, bone, and other sites.
 A formal program including reading assignments, study sets, lectures, technical skills, and a post-test exists for the first three months, with a check-list to help the resident assure that all goals have been met.
 Training beyond the first three months allows residents to gain further exposure to uncommon and unusual processes with enrichment from an extensive study set.

 On the autopsy rotation, the resident performs all autopsies under the guidance of an attending pathologist.
 Opportunities exist for senior residents to spend one or two months supervising less experienced residents.
-In addition to extensive reading, an integral part of each resident's training is participation in several types of conferences, each emphasizing different aspects of autopsy pathology, e.g., gross organ conference, medical mortality conference, neuropathology, and perinatal pathology conferences.
+In addition to extensive reading, an integral part of each resident's training is participation in several types of conferences, each emphasizing different aspects of autopsy pathology, e.g., autopsy case review conference, gross organ conference, medical mortality conference, neuropathology, and perinatal pathology conferences.
 The teaching of second year medical students is an important and valuable part of the rotation.
 Residents also observe and participate in forensic cases performed by the local coroner's office at the coroner's facility.
 There also exists an opportunity to experience other facets of forensic pathology, e.g., scene investigation and legal testimony, during the four-week block rotation with the local medical examiner.